revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

  ---

-5. Have you used Angular in your project.
-Can you list some of the features of Angular.
+5. Have you used Angular in your project?
+Can you list some of the features of Angular?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)